 Course Changes or Cancellations

-LAAFA reserves the right to cancel any class, limit class size, change class times or substitute instructors for those listed in the schedule.
+LAAFA reserves the right to cancel, limit class size, change or substitute instructors for those listed in the schedule.

-If a class is cancelled, students will be issued a full refund or may transfer with no fee to another class.
+If a workshop is cancelled, students will be issued a full refund or may transfer with no fee to another class.

 Refunds and Transfers